DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Reminders

-* Methods and objects.
+* Objects and methods.
 Recall that we apply the method `justdoit` to the object `x` with `x.justdoit`.
 A common example is the `plot()` method, which works for a wide range of data objects.

 * Help.
 We get help in Spyder from both the IPython console and the Object inspector.
 For the hypothetical `x.plot()`, we would type `x.plot?` in the IPython console or `x.plot` in the Object inspector.